minekube/connect/.web/docs/guide/quick-start.md

 # Quick Start

-_This page explains where to download and how to configure the Connect plugin to list your Minecraft server on the [Connect Network](/guide/#the-connect-network) and allow players to join your server.
+_This page explains the steps to use Connect with your Minecraft server or network._
-It's easy!_

 :::: info Prerequisites